 Product Manage Your Way to the Second Round

 - Help lead an entire Product Development lifecycle.

 - The bridge between business, tech, design, and the consumer.

 - The glue that fills in the gaps, whatever it may be, and is the glue to an organization.

 - Meet the unmet needs of the end user.

 At the end of the day, Product Managers are problem solvers, so solve the problem(s) of the person that is interviewing you is having and you will get the job.

 When you factor in all these different definitions of a Product Manager from the countless different Product Managers we interview here at Product Gym, you may get the sense you may be able to do all those things but you were just not the right person to lead this team.
 One of the reasons why your stakeholder cannot envision you as their new Product Manager may be that they do not get the sense that you are a leader.
-This is why skills do not matter in an interview because there are so many people more skillful than you are competing for this role that got passed on all the time.
+In the interview process, this is why skills do not matter because there are so many people more skillful than you who are competing for this role that get passed on all the time.

 In our next article for this series, we will take a deeper like at the challenges second round stakeholders face in extending you an offer.

 If you are interested in learning more about how to overcome these first round challenges so that you can transition smoothly into the final money round, then please schedule a call today or RSVP for our next event to see how Product Gym can help you land your next Product Manager job.